bmevprog/bmevprog.github.io/_posts/2024-08-04-non-academic-problem.md

 To find possible soulutions, we can run a second DFS to count the vertices in the subtree of each bridge.
 Let the number of vertices be $n$ in the whole graph, and $k$ in the current subtree.
 Then the graph has $\binom{n}{2}$ paths in total, and we can break $k * (n - k)$ of those by removing the current edge.

+The complexity of this method is $O(n + m)$ since we only visit the vertices and edges once in each DFS.

 ## Implementation

 The below implementation involves a recursive version of DFS, extended to account for chords.
 A chord is considered finished, if both of its endpoints are finished.
 We determine an edge $(u, v)$ to be a bridge, if and only if there are no unfinished chords remaining in $v$'s subtree, after $v$ has been finished.